First-Year Seminars (80S and 89S)

 Girls Go Global (ALP, CZ, CCI, W)

-Girls Go Global will explore how girlhood is imagined, represented, and lived in various locales around the globe, focusing specifically on representations of girls that have emerged from the United States, Japan, West Africa, and Iran.
+Girls Go Global will explore how girlhood is imagined, represented, and lived in various locales around the globe.
+We will focus specifically on representations of girls that have emerged from the United States, Japan, West Africa, and Iran.
 Looking at modern and contemporary literature, film, and visual culture in which girls play central roles, we will analyze the cultural meanings attributed to girls from a feminist perspective.
-The questions animating the course are these: What kinds of images, stories, and objects have girls from the United States, West Africa, and Iran been given to imagine themselves in the world?
+The questions animating the course are these: What kinds of images, stories, and objects have girls from the United States, Japan, West Africa, and Iran been given to imagine themselves in the world?
 How do representations of girls reflect culturally specific ideas about traditions, morals, and ethics?
 Why are representations of girls so rhetorically effective for creating feelings of familial, national, and racial belonging?

 Instructor: Kimberly Lamm